brevis-network/pico/docs/sparks.md

 # Detailed Design

-- [ ] Should we add `Val` to `SC` or not?
-Adding it will make development easier but will be riskier since it might introduce inconsistency in other parts of `SC`.
-Experimental branch at `experimental/generic_chiptype` and is left for future discussion since currently the tradeoff is rather unclear.
+- [ ] Should we add `Val` to `SC` or not.
+Currently `Val<SC>` is already able to extract the field type from SC instance, thus adding its own `Val` is purely a design choice.
+Adding it will make development easier but the development will be riskier since it might introduce inconsistency of `Val` against other parts of `SC`.
+Experimental branch at `experimental/generic_chiptype` and is left for future discussion.
 - [ ] Necessity to add `col` to each of sub chips in `core/src/alu`;
 - [ ] `Program` defined in `core/src/runtime/program.rs` but implemented in `core/src/disassembler`. `disassembler` should be integrated into `runtime`;
 - [ ] `Instruction` defined in `core/src/runtime/instruction.rs` but implemented in `disassembler`